NetApp/beegfs/roles/beegfs_ha_7_1/README.md

 ------------
     - Ansible 2.9 or later
     - NetApp E-Series E2800 platform or newer or NetApp E-Series SANtricity Web Services Proxy configured for older E-Series Storage arrays.
-    - Redhat 7+ for all BeeGFS HA node.
+    - Redhat 7+ for all BeeGFS HA nodes.

 Example Playbook
 ----------------